Your Name and Title: Christine Farrell

-In a recent speech, UN secretary Ban Ki Moon said, 'It is not enough for education to produce individuals who can read, write and count.
+In a speech by the 8th UN secretary Ban Ki Moon, 'It is not enough for education to produce individuals who can read, write and count.
 Education must be transformative and cultivate an active care for the world and for those with whom we share it." and this, is at the heart of everything we look to do.

 In a matter of decades our lives and lifestyle have been transformed however, what we now know is, that our rapid growth and development has had serious repercussions on the world around us and on every living thing.
 And, if we are to forge a more sustainable future, and protect future generations we need a fundamental change, one that looks to protect people, place and planet.

 1World Unite present a new approach that fosters a renewed sense of responsibility and care where all life has equal value.